Risk index tool for on-farm nutrient management

 • Waikato Regional Council

-The Reference Group ensured that the RIT was developed in a manner that met various council needs.
-A subset of this group was involved in the RIT’s User Acceptance Testing.
+The Reference Group ensured that the RIT was developed to meet council needs, with some members also involved in the RIT’s user acceptance testing.

 Read the draft implementation guide.